-bp’s Energy Outlook 2022 uses three main scenarios (Accelerated, Net Zero, and New Momentum) to explore the range of possible pathways for the global energy system to 2050 and help shape a resilient strategy for bp.
+bp’s Energy Outlook 2023 uses three scenarios (Accelerated, Net Zero and New Momentum) to consider a range of possible pathways for the global energy system to 2050 and to help shape a resilient strategy for bp.

 The scenarios are not predictions of what is likely to happen or what bp would like to happen.
 Rather, the scenarios are designed to span a wide range of the outcomes possible out to 2050.
 In doing so, they inform bp’s core beliefs about the energy transition and help shape a strategy that is resilient to the many uncertainties surrounding the speed and nature of the energy transition.

-The pace and extent of decarbonization in Accelerated and Net Zero are broadly aligned with a range of IPCC scenarios which are consistent with maintaining global average temperature rises to well below 2°C and 1.5°C above pre-industrial levels in 2100 respectively (see annex for more details of IPCC scenarios used).
+The pace and extent of decarbonization in Accelerated and Net Zero are broadly aligned with a range of IPCC scenarios which are consistent with maintaining global average temperature rises well below 2°C and 1.5°C above pre-industrial levels in 2100 respectively (see annex for more details of IPCC scenarios used).